What Role Do Hormones Play in IBS?

 Twice as many women as men are affected by irritable bowel syndrome (IBS), suggesting a role for sex hormones in this condition.

 Ovarian hormones vary widely throughout a woman’s menstrual cycle.
-They affect both sensation and movement in your gut in both healthy and IBS populations.
-They can moderate pain by interacting with nerve balancing systems and the emotional system that is responsible for the perception of pain in your gut.
+They affect both sensation and movement in your gut in healthy and IBS populations.
+They can moderate pain by interacting with nerve balancing systems and the emotional system responsible for perceiving pain in your gut.
 These hormones also modulate your susceptibility and response to stress.
 Stress is a pivotal factor in IBS occurrence and symptom severity.
-For instance, estrogen can cause an increased stress response that promotes immune activation and decreases your gut barrier function.
+For instance, estrogen can cause an increased stress response, promoting immune activation and decreasing your gut barrier function.

 The Migrating Motor Complex and Hormones

 The migrating motor complex, or MMC, is a pulsatile, muscular movement that propels food and waste through your digestive tract.
-Normal MMC function is a prerequisite for normal gut function.
-One study that compared the MMC of women at particular points of their menstrual cycle with that of men found that early in the cycle (day 1 of your period to ovulation) MMC cycle duration during sleep was lengthened.
+Normal MMC function is a prerequisite for normal gut health.
+One study that compared the MMC of women at particular points of their menstrual cycle with that of men found that early in the cycle (day 1 of your period to ovulation), the duration of the MMC cycle during sleep was lengthened.
 The higher the estrogen level, the longer the MMC cycle duration.
-Where in the middle of the luteal phase MMC cycle duration during sleep was shorter with higher serum progesterone levels and longer with lower progesterone.
+In the middle of the luteal phase, the MMC cycle duration during sleep was shorter with higher serum progesterone levels and longer with lower progesterone.

 Histamine, IBS and Estrogen